 Tom’s non-academic interests include popular culture, especially video games and movies, and formerly skiing and hiking (he’s still figuring out how to replace those here in the flat Midwest).

-Samantha Cosgrove is a first year PhD student in the Rhetoric and Professional Communication program.
-She received her MA in Rhetoric and Composition at the University of South Florida.
-Her thesis used discourse analysis to analyze FEMA document audiences—who is privileged in knowledge making and who is left out.
-Her current research interest areas are risk communication, accessibility, and web design.
-She has experience teaching English Composition courses and hopes to teach Technical Communication courses in the future.
+Samantha Cosgrove is a second year PhD student in the Rhetoric and Professional Communication program.
+She received her MA in Rhetoric and Composition from the University of South Florida in 2016.
+Through discourse analysis, her thesis analyzed FEMA document audiences—who is privileged in knowledge making and who is left out.
+Her current research areas are risk communication, user experience, human-computer interaction, and writing program administration.
+She teaches both Foundation and Advanced Communication courses within the English department.